 An in-ground burial on a family plot, so that your loved one can be memorialized alongside other relatives.
 Urns may be buried at the head or foot of a grave site.

 Personalized Memorialization of Loved One

 Inscribe your family member’s name and a special saying on a tree plaque, park bench or other special memorial.
 We also have customized urns and keepsakes, which are perfect for displaying inside your home.

-A simple and dignified service that involves transferring the body of your loved from the place of death or the medical examiner’s office and going straight to the Gaffney Family crematory.
+A simple and dignified service that involves transferring the body of your loved from the place of death or the medical examiner’s office and going straight to our own Puget Sound Crematory.
 There is no embalming, viewing or visitation, but you can hold a memorial service, with or without the cremated remains, at a later date if you so wish.